About the Area

 Also, at the Lost River Bar and Grill locals and weekenders alike mingle about local goings on while enjoying the work of local artisans, enjoying a hardy meal or swilling a cocktail or beer.

 More recently, Raw Talent Ranch opened in the highlands above Lost River State Park and hosts individual and team touring cyclists training for competition or just learning the ropes of the sport.
-Following the tremendous success of the inaugural Lost River Classic bike race in July, 2009, we are all looking forward to the event becoming an annual staple of the racing circuit.
+Following the tremendous success of the inaugural Lost River Classic bike race in July, 2009, the event has become an annual staple of the racing circuit.